sbaksteen/ReFunge/README.md

   - Load and debug Befunge-98 programs
   - View Funge-space, IP, stack, output, and other variables
   - Step through the program or execute it at a set speed (up to 100 instructions per frame)
+  - Edit the program, even during execution.
+    - Note: Rewinding the program to its initial state is not yet supported.

 Breakpoints and Trefunge support in the Editor are planned for the future.